Online learning has quickly become the go-to mode of learning across academia, corporates as well as individual

-- Online courses are resulting in nearly 87% less energy consumption and an 85% reduction in CO2 emissions when compared to traditional classroom courses.
+- Online classes are resulting in nearly 87% less energy consumption and an 85% reduction in CO2 emissions when compared to traditional classroom courses.

 With the continued emergence of eLearning, the overall global savings in energy consumption and carbon footprint over the coming decades could be massive.

 Impact of COVID-19 on the eLearning Industry

-Due to the pandemic, 98% of institutions moved the majority of in-person classes online and 43% have invested in creating new online learning resources.
+- Due to the pandemic, 98% of institutions moved a majority of teaching to online classes and 43% have invested in creating new online learning resources.

 - Udemy, the leading online learning marketplace, saw a 425% increase in student enrollments in late March 2020 compared to the previous month.

 - Udemy for Business, a solution for workplace learning, saw 80% increase in consumption of course content during March 2020.

 - Thinkific, the leading online course platform for individual creators, saw a staggering 368% growth in new course creation in the last two weeks of March due to the COVID-19 pandemic.

-- The United States and Canada witnessed a combined growth rate of 691% in course creation by individual creators due to the COVID-19 pandemic.
+- The United States and Canada witnessed a combined growth rate of 691% in online course creation by individual creators due to the COVID-19 pandemic.

 - Byju’s, the biggest edtech company globally, added nearly 20 million users to its platform in just four months in the aftermath of Covid-19.

 - During COVID-19 outbreak, Zoom saw an exponential increase in usage by educators and the company lifted the 40-minute time limit for free meetings for teachers.

-At the start of April 2020, Zoom usage for remote teaching increased to 90,000+ schools in 20 countries.
+At the start of April 2020, Zoom usage for online classes increased to 90,000+ schools in 20 countries.